Somerset Militia: World War I and after

 The 3rd Battalion was embodied on the outbreak of World War I and went to the Plymouth Garrison where it trained and prepared reinforcement drafts for the SLI battalions serving overseas.
 In 1917 it moved to Northern Ireland for the rest of the war.
 It was disembodied in September 1919.

+The 3rd Battalion also formed the 9th (Reserve) Battalion at Plymouth to train reinforcements for the 'Kitchener's Army' battalions of the SLI.

 The SR resumed its old title of Militia in 1921 but like most militia units the 3rd SLI remained in abeyance after World War I. By the outbreak of World War II in 1939, no officers remained listed for the 3rd Bn.
 The Militia was formally disbanded in April 1953.

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 The mounted 'petronels' of the Elizabethan Somerset Trained Bands wore coats of a uniform colour, and the footmen of the period usually wore blue cassocks and red caps.
 The Restoration Militia mainly wore red coats like the Regular Army: Portman's Regiment during the Sedgemoor campaign wore yellow facings, hence it was known as the Yellow Regiment.
 The Bath Regiment probably wore blue facings in 1697.
 When the militia was revived in 1759 the Somerset Militia wore red uniforms with black facings – black being the livery colour of Earl Poulett, the Lord Lieutenant of Somerset and colonel of the 1st Somersets.
 The Regimental Colour would also have been black, displaying the Poulett coat of arms.
 After the Earl of Cork became colonel in 1784, he changed the facing colour to lemon yellow.
 By about 1811 the 1st Somersets reverted to black velvet facings, but the 2nd retained yellow until the 1850s.
 When the Somerset Militia became part of the SLI they lost their familiar black facings and adopted the blue that had been awarded to the 13th Foot when they became 'Prince Albert's' and hence a Royal regiment in 1842.

 The heraldic crest of the Duke of Monmouth (a chained dragon on a Cap of maintenance) was awarded to the Yellow Regiment of the Somerset Militia as a badge after his capture following the Battle of Sedgemoor.
 This was retained by the 1st Somerset Militia, which also adopted the motto of Taunton: Defendemus ('We will defend').
 From 1881 the 3rd and 4th Bns of the SLI wore that regiment's cap badge of a light infantry bugle-horn beneath a Mural crown surmounted by a scroll bearing the battle honour 'JELLALABAD'.